On the geometry of symmetry breaking inequalities

 \end{corollary} \begin{proof} Suppose that $G \leq S_{n}$ is transitive.
-Given that the only transitive reflection group of $S_{n}$ is $S_{n}$ itself, \cref{subsection_kfdomains_reflection} implies that if $G$ is a proper transitive group of $S_{n}$ then $G$ does not admits a closed convex fundamental set.
+Given that the only transitive reflection group of $S_{n}$ is $S_{n}$ itself, Theorem~\ref{theorem:reflexion-unique} implies that if $G$ is a proper transitive group of $S_{n}$ then $G$ does not admit a closed convex fundamental set.
 Hence $\Lex_{G}$ cannot be closed since $\Lex_{G}$ is a convex fundamental set for any $G \leq S_{n}$.